stepanjakl/stepanjakl.github.com/README.md

 # Personal website of Štěpán Jákl

 #### Experienced and detail-oriented user interface engineer who specializes in crafting intuitive digital solutions.
-Committed to producing high-quality results for projects with realistic and exciting propositions and tangible outcomes.
+Committed to delivering high-quality results for projects with exciting propositions and realistic goals.
+Proficient in both back-end and front-end development, with a focus on prioritizing user experience.
 Equally dedicated to code and design.

 ---